-Becoming a professional 3D animator isn't something that's usually, like any profession or career, achieved in just a few weeks, months or even years.
+Becoming a professional 3D animator, as with learning any profession, isn't something that's usually achieved in just a few weeks, months, or even years.
 It's a career path that takes a great deal of love and dedication to the art form, but if you love it then it's going to be completely worth it.

 You'll find out very quickly if character animation is something you want to pursue; it's at times frustrating, confusing and, above all, difficult.
 But it can also be the most rewarding art form, as you get to be the one to breathe life into your characters and make your ideas a reality for others to enjoy.
 If you have the passion for it, nothing can hold you back.

-This article will give you an understanding of what it takes to become a 3D animator, as well as the steps to get you there successfully.
+This article will give you an understanding of how to become an animator, as well as the steps to get you there successfully.

-A 3D animator's job is to bring inanimate 3D objects to life through movement.
+A 3D animator's job is to bring inanimate objects to life through movement.
 It's up to you, as the animator, to make these objects feel like they are alive and breathing.
-3D animators can be found in everything from video games, movies, television and commercials.
+3D animators can be found in many different forms of media, including video games, movies, television, and commercials.
 If there are 3D elements, chances are there's a 3D animator there to bring them to life.

-Some great examples of 3D animation are in just about every single 3D animated movie since Toy Story.
+Some great examples of 3D animation can be found in every 3D animated movie since Toy Story.
 Those characters are just computer data, but you wouldn't believe it when watching it would you?
 To anyone watching, those characters are alive and thinking.
 It's the animator's job to make the audience forget that these 3D objects aren't actually real.
 You can think of the 3D animator as the puppeteer pulling the strings on the puppet.

-Animator's need to be patient.
+When learning how to become an animator, you will need to be patient.
 As mentioned earlier, animation isn't something learned overnight; it can take a year or even longer before you can really start getting the chops for it.
 So be patient with yourself and with the overall animation process.
-Animation takes a very long time to learn, and it also takes a very long time to do well.
 You may be working on a single ten-second long animation for weeks and weeks, but that's often what it takes to create great animation.
 It should never be rushed.

 Have you ever been outside and noticed someone walking in the most unique way?
 Sure, all people walk differently, but this person might have had a certain step to their walk that made it that much more interesting.
-If so, then that's good!
-Because animators should always enjoy studying life.
-After all, animators must bring 3D objects to life.
-The best way to get inspiration is to study real life.
+Animators should always enjoy studying life and can use these observations when creating character animation.
+After all, animators must bring 3D objects to life, which includes giving them unique or interesting characteristics.

 Animators often see the world much differently than your average person.
-For instance, if an animator sees someone interesting waiting in line at the movies they might take mental notes on everything about them from their posture, their movements to the way they talk.
-Whereas a person unfamiliar with animation would probably not even take a second glance at them.
+For instance, if an animator sees someone interesting waiting in line at the movies they might take mental notes on everything about them.
+They notice various expressions and body movements, from their posture to the way they talk.

 Animators are really still kids at heart.
-Whether they're animating a fight between two Transformers or animating Spider-Man in the latest movie, the animators get to come up with these unique moves that they've probably had in their mind since they were young.
+Whether they're animating a fight between two Transformers or the stunts of Spider-Man in the latest movie, the animators get to come up with these unique moves that they've probably had in their mind since they were young.
 While animation is difficult, it's extremely fun and often requires you to find your inner child again.
-If you've ever found yourself play sword fighting with your younger nephew and realized you're enjoying it more than they are, then you probably have the animation chops!

-When it comes to 3D animation, it's important to have the technical skills.
-Of course, the computer doesn't create great animations automatically; the animator does.
-That being said, you're still going to be in a complex piece of animation software like Maya, so you'll need to spend the time to learn the software.
+As a 3D animator, you're going to rely on complex animation software like Maya, so you'll need to spend the time to learn the software.
 Even though a 3D application is simply a tool for you to animate with, you still need to learn how to use that tool, because software like Maya is more complex than a pencil and paper.

 A great place to start is with introductory animation tutorials like Introduction to Animation in Maya or Introduction to Animation in 3ds Max.
 With these tutorials, you'll be able to get up and running and comfortable with the software so you can spend more time animating.

-Knowing the path you want to take is very important.
-Do you want to work on animated movies like Pixar and DreamWorks produce?
+Knowing the path you want to take is very important when learning how to become an animator.
+Do you want to work on animated movies like the ones Pixar and DreamWorks produce?
 Do you want to work on movies like Transformers and Avengers?
 Or maybe you want to get into games?
 Whatever the case may be, you need to know your end goal.

 Each industry is typically looking for a different style of animation.
-That being said, you also don't want to start off by just animating big fight scenes because you want to work on Transformers.
+That being said, you also don't want to start off only animating big fight scenes because you eventually want to work on Transformers.
 Instead, you should be learning the fundamentals of animation, and then you can cater your demo reel to these different types of jobs when your skills get up to that level.

-If you're ready to take the next step to becoming a 3D Animator, you can start with the great tutorials below to kick start you in the right direction.
-With a learning path, you can begin with the basics of understanding the software and move your way up to advanced animation courses.
+If you're ready to take the next step to becoming a 3D Animator, you can start with the great tutorials below to propel you in the right direction.
+You can begin with the basics of understanding the software and move your way up to advanced animation courses with Pluralsight:

 Animators are essentially actors; it's up to you to create all the movements for the character.
 So learning to act is paramount.
 This doesn't mean you have to join acting classes.
 Of course, that would be beneficial, but you can study acting through books and movies.